Schoeps-style SDC Circuit Kit

 Transformerless (Schoeps style) SDC circuit kit

-The finished circuit delivers very low distortion, very high sensitivity, and very low self-noise, just like the best pencil mics in the world.
+The finished circuit delivers very low distortion, very high sensitivity, and low self-noise, just like the best pencil mics in the world.

 It deserves a new capsule